TimFenwick15/Pi0-Media-Controller/README.md

 - `sudo make check`
 - `sudo make install`

-To build media.c: `$ make`
+### Build this repo from source
+The report_desc defines each key we want to use.
+Then each media key becomes a bit in `report`, in the order they were defined.
+Eg, the first key defined is NEXT_TRACK.
+So sending bit 1 skips to the next track.
+The second key is PREV_TRACK, sent as the next bit: 2, or 0b00000010.

+The GPIO library will need to be installed in the previous step before starting.

+To build this repo, run `make` from the repo directory.

+Then run `sudo make install` to copy `media_keys` to `/usr/bin`.

-For `media`, or the test scripts to run, they will need to be run with sudo.
+If running `media_keys` manually, it will need to be run with `sudo`.

+## Making the Pi 0 a USB HID consumer device
+HID (human interface device) is a standard for USB devices such as keyboards, defining the codes that translate to keypresses.

+Any media keys on a keyboard are sent as a 'consumer' device, not as keyboard keys.

+We want to make a Raspberry Pi 0 act as a media controller so we can connect buttons and a rotary encoder to control music/video etc.

+This is described in the links below.

 ## Connecting to Computer Log
-Check if the Pi has been recognised by the host with: `$ dmesg -w`
+Check if the Pi has been recognised by the host with: `dmesg -w`

 Then plug in the Pi.